 Thursday Partly cloudy.
-High (70%) chance of showers, most likely in the late morning and afternoon.
-The chance of thunderstorms, possibly severe.
-Light winds becoming E 15 to 20 km/h in the evening then becoming light in the late evening.
+Medium (50%) chance of showers in the north, slight (20%) chance elsewhere.
+The chance of a thunderstorm in the afternoon.
+Light winds becoming NE/SE 15 to 20 km/h in the evening then becoming light in the late evening.

 Friday Partly cloudy.
-Slight (30%) chance of a shower near the coast in the morning.
+Medium (40%) chance of showers in the north, most likely in the morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm near the coast in the morning.
-Winds SE 15 to 25 km/h.
+The chance of a thunderstorm in the north in the afternoon and evening.
+Light winds.

 Capricornia Weather Forecasts